-Mr. DOUG OTANI (General Manager, Northwest Wholesale Florist): We have a whole bank of red roses over there and right here.
+DOUG OTANI: We have a whole bank of red roses over there and right here.
 Then we have pinks and whites and yellows and oranges and, you know, every shade you can imagine.

 KAUFMAN: And it's not just the flowers, but the cost of shipping and wholesalers and retail florists alike, need lots of extra staff to handle the flood of orders for Valentine's Day.
 So, despite what you might think, the holiday isn't a huge money maker for most retail florists.

-Mr. MARK YOUNG (Owner): This is true.
+MARK YOUNG: This is true.
 It's a misconception that florists are just trying to gouge people and just doubling their prices.
 Our costs do increase a lot.

 KAUFMAN: Mark Young, is the longtime owner of a tiny but elegant flower shop in downtown Seattle.
 He says while he has loyal customers willing to pay a premium price, many mainstream retail florists aren't so lucky.
 They're under enormous price pressure from supermarkets, big box stores and online flower delivery companies.